 An idea we’ve been kicking around is a feature on Twin Peaks debates.
 I was listening to the Bickering Peaks podcast episode called “Who Really Killed Laura Palmer” and it got me thinking: people have differing opinions on how accountable Leland was in the death of his daughter.
-It would be really cool to have two people who disagree each write their case and then have readers decide who made a more compelling argument.
+It would be cool to have two people who disagree each write their case and then have readers decide who made a more compelling argument.
 The wheels kept turning.
 Why stop at the Leland / BOB discussion.
 There’s a lot of debatable points in the Twin Peaks universe.
 So I reached out to Bickering Peaks co-host (and 25 Years Later writer) Lindsay and pitched the idea to her.
-She loved it and its going to be her thing: she’s going to come up with different debatable issues and then find people who want to participate.
-Really looking forward to that.
+She loved it and it’s going to be her thing: she’s going to come up with different debatable issues and then find people who want to participate — really looking forward to that.

 Switching gears, I’ve been reading and listening to a lot of speculation on the return of Twin Peaks lately.
-I made a few predictions in my last “The Waiting Room” column but I wanted to talk this week about my thoughts on the tone of the show’s return.
+I made a few predictions in my last “The Waiting Room” column, but I wanted to talk this week about my thoughts on the tone of the show’s return.
 I am not one of those people that thinks we’re getting Inland Empire the TV show.
-Nor do I think its going to be 18 hours of Fire Walk With Me.
+Nor do I think it’s going to be 18 hours of Fire Walk With Me.
 I don’t think it’s going to venture off into X-Files territory after reading “The Secret History of Twin Peaks” either.
-I think its going to be Twin Peaks, just modernized, a little amped up because its on cable this time and probably a little more Fire Walk With Me at times but not so dark that we’re all going to need a social media group hug afterwards.
+I think it’s going to be Twin Peaks, just modernized, a little amped up because its on cable this time and probably a bit more Fire Walk With Me at times but not so dark that we’re all going to need a social media group hug afterwards.
 To be clear, I think what we’re going to get is more closely in line with what Lynch originally wanted to give us in Fire Walk With Me but couldn’t because of time: the entire Twin Peaks experience.
 There will be scary.
 There will be violent.
 There will be sad.
 There’s also the funny – something the film didn’t have the time to show us.
-There’s also the sweet, the romantic, the youthful curiosity, the adventure…….the original show hit on damn near every human emotion there was to hit on.
+There’s also the sweet, the romantic, the youthful curiosity, the adventure…the original show hit on damn near every human emotion there was to hit on.
 That’s why we love Twin Peaks so much.
-We had mystery and mythology of course but we also had real genuine human feelings—and a lot of them.
-Twin Peaks‘ legacy is often the how unorthodox the show was.
-Far too often people fail to remember that the show gave us the entire human spectrum of emotions.
+We had mystery and mythology of course, but we also had real genuine human feelings—and a lot of them.
+Twin Peaks‘ legacy is often how unorthodox the show was.
+Far too often, people fail to remember that the show gave us the entire human spectrum of emotions.

 Next week in my final “pre Season 3” edition of this column I’m planning on making a few more specific predictions.
 Until then we have a lot of new content on the site including a podcast roundup where John fills you in on what went down in every podcast over the past week.
 I have fun interviews with Lindsay and Aiden from Bickering Peaks and another with Scott Ryan from The Blue Rose Magazine up, as well as a lot of other cool stuff.
 Thanks for reading and I’ll see you in the trees…